wp-plugins/tabby-responsive-tabs/readme.txt

 = How much does the Tabby Responsive Tabs Customiser plugin cost? =

 The [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") costs 15GBP.

+= What is the Tabby Link to Tab plugin? =

+Tabby Link to tab is an optional add-on for Tabby Responsive Tabs which provides a simple shortcode to create links to specific tabs which can appear anywhere on the same page as the tabgroup.
+When this is used, the tab becomes active without the page reloading.
+This add-on is not required in most cases but can be useful if you want to include links to specific tabs within the tab content or in a different area of the page.

+For more details please see: [Tabby Link to Tab plugin](http://cubecolour.co.uk/downloads/tabby-link-to-tab/ "Tabby Link to Tab plugin").
+This add-on was developed after several users requested the functionality.
+This optional add-on plugin costs 15GBP.

 == Other Notes ==